FelixDJC/NLGAD/README.md

 ### Requirements

-The proposed GRADATE is implemented with python 3.7 on a NVIDIA 3070 GPU.
+The proposed NLGAD is implemented with python 3.7 on a NVIDIA 3070 GPU.

 Python package information is summarized in **requirements.txt**: